XeryusTC/map18xx/README.md

 available.
 This can be any number between 1 and 4 inclusive, if another amount is specified then a red circle will be drawn to indicate that it is an invalid amount.
 The `position` key specifies where to put the city.
-Usually it doesn't make sense to use a position code other than `{ "Named": "C" }` because the city would be drawn half off the tile.
+Usually it doesn't make sense to use a position code other than `C` because the city would be drawn half off the tile.

 To define where the revenue should be located the `revenue_position` key can be used.
 It is recommended to use a hexagon-space coordinate.
 Along with